 Between yesterday afternoon, after our shopping trip to Komatipoort and again this morning beginning at 6:30 am, I’ve got a good handle on the starters, salad, main courses, and dessert.
 Thus, the late post today.
 Sorry about that.

-Only a few hours after uploading the elephant video, shown here in this post, we were contacted again by Kruger National Park (SANParks) asking if we’d allow them to post yet another of our videos on their site.
+A few hours after uploading the elephant video, shown here in this post, we were contacted again by Kruger National Park (SANParks), asking if we’d allow them to post yet another of our videos on their site.
 We’re flattered by their interest but have reached a point where we have to decide…do we want to monetize our videos?

-We have mixed feeling about this.
-All along we mentioned how we’ve worked hard to avoid making this site about money.
+We have mixed feelings about this.
+All along, we mentioned how we’d worked hard to avoid making this site about money.
 That way, it doesn’t feel like “work.”
 It’s done for pure love and joy.

 We love Kruger and appreciate their intent to place ads on videos to offset conservation costs.
 We understand and respect this and appreciate the opportunity to participate in this mission.